transloadit/uppy/website/src/docs/progressbar.md

 ### `fixed: false`

-When true, show the progress bar at the top of the page with `position: fixed`.
-When false, show the progress bar inline wherever it is mounted.
+When set to true, show the progress bar at the top of the page with `position: fixed`.
+When set to false, show the progress bar inline wherever it is mounted.

 ```js
 uppy.use(ProgressBar, {